gowthampatnaik-etl/GCP_CloudStorage_To_BigQuery_Ingestion/README.md

 Agenda is to ingest the files from Google cloud storage to Big Query using a Cloud function.

+Once a day (schedule configurable), the Cloud Scheduler dispatches a trigger message, that is consumed by the Cloud Function (CF) immediately.
+CF then  ingests the data from file present in Google cloud storage to Big Query table.

 ## Prerequisite
 Create a Google cloud account and create a project.